rambasnet/Python-Fundamentals/labs/conditionals/twostones/README.md

-# CS0 Lab - User-defined Functions and Unittest Lab
+# CS0 Lab - Conditionals Lab

 Possible Points: 100

-Write a Python program to solve the Kattis thelastproblem problem: [https://open.kattis.com/problems/thelastproblem](https://open.kattis.com/problems/thelastproblem).
+Write a Python program to solve the Kattis twostones problem: [https://open.kattis.com/problems/twostones](https://open.kattis.com/problems/twostones).
 Read the problem statement carefully to design a correct solution.

 ## Lab Instructions

 1. Open your CS0Lab-... repo in VS Code
-2. Create lab folder lastproblem inside your CS0Lab-... repository
+2. Create lab folder twostones inside your CS0Lab-... repository
-3. Inside the lastproblem folder, create a file: main.py
+3. Inside the folder, create a file: main.py
 4. Use the partial code stub provided in main.py file and fix all FIXMEs.
 (80 points)
 5. Follow best programming practices by using proper white spaces, comments, etc.

 ```
 IMPORTANT: Never ask the user telling what data to enter for Kattis problems.
 Kattis knows what to enter.
 Directly read the input.
 Print only the answer as displayed in the sample output.
 Print as asked: nothing less; nothing more!
 Kattis is a computer program that provides specific input and expects exact output – to a space to give the correct verdict.
 ```